Pastoral Award 2020 (updated June 2023)

 The Pastoral Award 2020 is a modern award created under the Fair Work Act.
 It commenced operation on 1 January 2010 and applies to all national system employers.

-As of 1 January 2010, the only federal award which applies to the dairy industry is federal Pastoral Award 2020 and it’s predecessor in 2010.
-However, there are special rules about when that award applies which depend on your business structure and award coverage as at 1 January 2010.
+As of 1 January 2010, the only federal award which applies to the dairy industry is federal Pastoral Award 2020 and its predecessor in 2010.

 If you want to know more about which award applies to your business go to which award?